Guest Articles Category

 Stay at Home Dads: The New Business Model

-by Daniel R, November 26th with 2 comments
+by Nelson James, November 26th with 2 comments

 Today’s post is brought to you courtesy of Brad Manuel.
 Brad is a consultant, serial entrepreneur and sports fanatic, who in 2008 decided to take the “road less traveled” and become a stay at home dad.